Foam Roller Density Comparison: Which Firmness Level Is Right for You

 ## Medium Density: Why Most People Should Start Here

-After 10+ years of customer feedback and 1.82 million rollers sold, the pattern is consistent.
+After 10+ years of customer feedback and 1.82 million rollers sold, consistent.
 People who start with medium density stick with foam rolling.
 People who jump straight to high density often quit, because they associate rolling with pain rather than recovery.

 I've seen this play out repeatedly: someone buys the firmest roller available, assumes that's the serious choice, and abandons foam rolling entirely within a month because every session hurts.
 The firmest roller is not the best roller.
 The right roller is the one your body can actually relax into, which is where the work happens.